yongjun21/st-scrolly/docs/guide/README.md

 </script>
 ```

 Sometimes, we want our sticky content to be in the foreground.
 The only change needed is putting them in the `foreground`-named slot instead.
-Lying between foreground & background is our **slides** content.
+In between foreground and background is our **slides** content.
 Slides are **static** positioned containers that follow the normal flow of your document.
-Unlike their sticky couterparts, they behaves like any other "scrollable" parts of your document.
+Contrasted their sticky couterparts, they behaves like any other "scrollable" parts of your document.

 ::: tip
 Anything that is not wrapped in a `<template v-slot:background>` or `<template v-slot:foreground>` tag goes into the default slot and becomes **slide** elements.
 The `<template v-slot:default>` wrapper in the example above is optional but recommended for better code organization.